douglashamilton/research-plan-implement/plan.md

 ### Domain model

-* Refine the **Domain modal candidates** from Step-1 into a confirmed set of entities.
+* Refine the **Domain model candidates** from Step-1 into a confirmed set of entities.
 * Entities with fields/types, relationships, and invariants (bulleted).
 * Include **IDs**, **timestamps**, and validation rules.